EgyptAir Flight 990: Reaction of the Egyptian public

 William Langewiesche, an author, journalist, and aviator, said that in Cairo, he encountered three groups of people.
 He said that the ordinary Cairenes believed that an American conspiracy existed to attack EgyptAir 990 and that the Americans were covering up the fact.
 He added that a small group of Cairenes, mostly consisting of "intelligentsia", "knew perfectly well that Batouti, the co-pilot, had pushed that airplane into the water, and that the Egyptian government was stonewalling and was engaged in what they saw as a typical exercise in Egyptian governing."
 Langewiesche said that "people involved directly in the investigation" had "presented a uniform party line, a uniform face with very few cracks.
 They stonewalled me, and that in itself was very interesting."
 Langewiesche argued that "in the stonewalling, they were revealing themselves" and that if they truly believed Batouti were innocent, they would have invited Langewiesche to see proof of this theory.

 Aftermath

-After the crash, on November 14, 1999, the airline changed the flight number for the JFK to Cairo route from MS990 to MS986, with the outbound changing from MS989 to MS985, and discontinued the service to Los Angeles.
-As of 2025, Flight 986 was being operated using a Boeing 777-300 or Boeing 777-300ER, and had a midday departure time (compared with the nighttime departure of Flight 990).
+After the crash, on November 14, 1999, the airline changed the flight number for the JFK to Cairo route from MS990 to MS986, with the outbound changing from MS989 to MS985.
+The service to Los Angeles was suspended for twenty-five years.
+When flights between Los Angeles and Cairo resumed on May 23, 2026 on a direct flight using a Airbus A350-900, the flight number was changed to MS984.
+As of 2025, Flight 986 was being operated using a Boeing 777-300ER, and had a midday departure time (compared with the nighttime departure of Flight 990).